Gratitude311/my-portfolio/README.md

 ## About Me

 Hi, I'm Antoniette Kagendo, a student [@PLP](https://academy.powerlearnprojectafrica.org/profile) and a passionate web developer who loves crafting beautiful and functional websites.
+I love learning new technologies, solving problems, and building projects that make a difference, from apps to trading systems!
+When I’m not coding, you can find me in the crypto space, exploring new coffee shops or diving into SEO & Blog writing.
+My passion for Tech, came as a result of wanting to have a more knowledge on blockchain.
+I look forward to making my dream blockhain and build powerful Fintech apps and websites.

 ## My Projects
 1. [Basic Calculator](https://github.com/Gratitude311/basic-calculator.git): This project is a basic calculator I created using Python.
 The calculator can add, subtract, multiply, and divide numbers.
 A very effective tool for mathematical functions.